Shopify/remote-dom/.changeset/slimy-lizards-tickle.md

 ## Added native support for synchronizing attributes and event listeners

-Previously, Remote DOM only offered “remote properties” as a way to synchronize element state between the host and and remote environments.
+Previously, Remote DOM only offered “remote properties” as a way to synchronize element state between the host and remote environments.
 These remote properties effectively synchronize a subset of a custom element’s instance properties.
 The `RemoteElement` class offers [a declarative way to define the properties that should be synchronized](/packages/core/README.md#remote-properties).

 ```ts
 import {RemoteElement} from '@remote-dom/core/elements';